MithileshGungah/Data-Science-Portfolio/Cognitive Maps Of London In The Age Of Generative AI/README.md

 **What this project is**
 A research-driven audit of how **multimodal Large Language Models (LLMs)** internally represent cities, using London as a controlled, policy-relevant case study.

-Rather than training a new model, this project **evaluates learned models as real-world socio-technical systems**, analysing how spatial knowledge, bias, and salience emerge from model behaviour.
+Rather than training a new model, this project **evaluates deployed foundation models as socio-technical systems**, analysing how spatial knowledge, salience, bias, and *reasoning* emerge from model behaviour across image and text.

 **Why it matters**
 **LLMs are becoming spatial gatekeepers.**
-They increasingly power mapping, navigation, travel discovery, and urban analytics.
-If their internal “mental maps” are uneven, they can systematically amplify central areas while rendering peripheral communities digitally invisible — reinforcing spatial inequality at scale.
+They increasingly power mapping, navigation, travel discovery, local search, and urban analytics.
+If their internal “mental maps” are uneven, they risk systematically amplifying central areas while rendering peripheral communities digitally invisible — reinforcing spatial inequality at scale.

 This project asks a critical question:
 > *Do AI systems perceive cities the way humans do — or do they distort urban space even further?*

 **What I built**
-- Adapted **Stanley Milgram’s human urban recognisability experiments** to multimodal LLMs
+- Adapted **Stanley Milgram’s urban recognisability experiments** from human cognition to multimodal LLMs
-- Designed a **spatial auditing framework** using two complementary metrics:
+- Designed a **spatial auditing framework** that evaluates *what models predict*, *how often*, and *why*
+- Introduced two complementary metrics:
-  - **Recognisability** (how accurately places are identified)
+  - **Recognisability** — how accurately places are identified
-  - **Visibility** (how often places dominate predictions)
+  - **Visibility** — how strongly places dominate model predictions
 - Evaluated borough-level recognition across **image and text modalities**
-- Applied **NLP-based thematic analysis** to:
+- Analysed **model reasoning and descriptions** using NLP:
   - image-task **justifications**, and
   - text-based **sensory descriptions**
 - Reconstructed **AI-generated cognitive maps** and benchmarked them against established human studies

 **Key findings**
-- **Both image-based and text-based models independently over-recognise central London boroughs**, mirroring classic human cognitive maps
+- Both image-based and text-based models **systematically over-recognise central London**, mirroring classic human cognitive maps
-- **AI-generated cognitive maps amplify human centrality bias**, producing stronger central dominance and deeper peripheral suppression than observed in human studies
+- **AI-generated cognitive maps amplify human centrality bias**, producing stronger central dominance and deeper peripheral suppression than observed in human experiments
-- Several outer boroughs are frequently misclassified or entirely invisible
+- Several outer boroughs are frequently misclassified or effectively invisible
-- Image and text modalities rely on different signals, leading to inconsistent spatial understanding
+- Image and text modalities rely on **different cognitive signals**, leading to inconsistent spatial understanding
-- NLP analysis shows recognition is driven by **culture, transport, and “vibe”**, not physical form alone
+- NLP analysis shows recognition is driven by **symbolic, cultural, and experiential cues** (e.g. transport, regeneration, “vibe”), not physical form alone

 **Skills demonstrated**
-- Multimodal ML evaluation (beyond accuracy)
+- Multimodal ML evaluation beyond accuracy
+- Metric design for bias and visibility auditing
-- NLP: embeddings, topic modeling, semantic analysis
+- NLP: embeddings, topic modelling, semantic analysis
-- Bias and fairness auditing
-- Metric design and statistical reasoning
+- Statistical analysis and dimensionality reduction
-- End-to-end Python data and evaluation pipelines
+- End-to-end Python data pipelines
+- Responsible AI and geographic fairness analysis

 ---